Akagera National Park Safari Guide

 Lake Ihema boat safaris are a highlight, passing pods of hippos, fish eagles, and enormous Nile crocodiles against a backdrop of rolling green hills.
 Akagera's proximity to Kigali (just 2.5 hours) makes it an easy add-on to any Rwanda itinerary and the only Big Five safari in the country.

-Ready to Plan Your Akagera National Park Safari?
+Ready to Experience Akagera National Park?

 Connect with verified local safari specialists who know Akagera National Park intimately.
 Get personalized quotes and expert advice — completely free.